notfood/RimWorld-Miniaturisation/README.md

 This mod introduces the MiniaturisationDef, it allows you or anyone to shrink any table, or not necessarily a table, as long as you have its defName.

 ###Mod support
-Miniaturisation currently supports the following mods:
+Additionally, Miniaturisation currently supports the following mods:

 - AdditionalLighting
 - Bulk Meals